1. Great for the Environment!

 Microorganisms like bacteria and fungi aerate the soil, which helps plants grow big and strong.
 These microorganisms even protect against some plant diseases.

 3. Minimizes Landfill Waste!

 Instead of tossing food scraps and fallen leaves into the trash bin to be sent to landfills, we can utilize these items to create healthy soil.

 The best leaves for composting are Ash, Beech, Birch, Cherry, Maple, and all fruit and nut trees.
 Leaves that feel waxy to the touch (Magnolia, Ginkgo among others) will take much longer to break down and aren’t recommended for composting.
 Oak leaves are also not preferred for composting because of the acidity of their leaves.

 2. Shred your Leaves

 Whole leaves take much longer to break down than fragmented leaves.
-It is important to shred or break them down with a rake, leaf shredder or a lawn mower.
+It is important to shred or break them down with a rake, leaf shredder, or lawn mower.
 Once broken down, place the leaves in a compost bin or compost pile.

 3. Add Nitrogen

 Nitrogen helps break down the leaves further and generates heat.
 Your compost pile should be made of 4 parts brown (dry material like leaves) and 1 part green or active materials.
-Examples of active materials would be food scraps, egg shells, coffee grounds, fresh grass clippings and manure.
-Cow, chicken, horse or rabbit manure work very well to heat the pile and promote material breakdown to create nutrient-rich soil.
+Examples of active materials would be food scraps, egg shells, coffee grounds, fresh grass clippings, and manure.
+Cow, chicken, horse, or rabbit manure works very well to heat the pile and promote material breakdown to create nutrient-rich soil.

 4. Add Oxygen